Neimhin/msc/next-gen-networks/Sample Quiz MCQ 1.md

     2. Uplink frequency should be lower than downlink frequency.
 TRUE, better coverage per watt
     3. Uplink frequency should the same as downlink frequency
     4. The choice of uplink and downlink frequency is not relevant for energy efficiency
-3. Which one among the following options cannot be consider a “knob” in the cognitive radio sense?
+3. Which one among the following options cannot be considered a “knob” in the cognitive radio sense?
-    1. Number of selected transmit antennas
+    1. Number of selected transmit antennas.
+KNOB.
-    2. Modulation technique
+    2. Modulation technique.
+KNOB.
-    3. Medium access control protocol
+    3. Medium access control protocol.
+KNOB.
     4. All the above are possible knobs
 4. Which of the following statements is incorrect in a single link system?
     1. Increasing the bandwidth is never detrimental to the data rate